daattali/daattali.github.io/_drafts/shinyjs2.md

 #### Very simple example

-Using `extendShinys` is very simple and makes defining and calling JavaScript functions painless.
+Using `extendShinyjs` is very simple and makes defining and calling JavaScript functions painless.
 Here is a very basic example of using `extendShinyjs` to define a (fairly useless) function that changes the colour of the page.

 ```
 library(shiny)